About The 1099 Requirements For Rental Income

 Form 1099-K

-f you use an online credit card processor for rent, such as Stripe or Square or receive funds through an online payment service platform like PayPal, Zelle, or Venmo or landlord software like Landlord Studio and the transactions for the tax year surpass the threshold they must file a 1099-k reporting this income to the IRS and also send a copy to you by January 31.
+If you use an online credit card processor for rent, such as Stripe or Square or receive funds through an online payment service platform like PayPal, Zelle, or Venmo or landlord software like Landlord Studio and the transactions for the tax year surpass the threshold the service provider must file a 1099-K reporting this income to the IRS and also send a copy to you by January 31.

 Find out more about the 1099 forms here.